-Nurse Assistant/students, upon completion of the course, and completing the final exam with a grade of 80% on the final examination will be eligible to apply for the certification test given by the American Red Cross or Regional Testing School.
+Nurse Assistant/students, upon completion of the course, and completing the final exam with a grade of 80% on the final examination will be eligible to apply for the certification test given by the American Red Cross or Regional Testing Center.

-Licensing requirements: At least 16 years of age, High School diploma/GED or pass the Ability to benefit exam; valid picture ID and Social Security card; Live Scan (Background fingerprint clearance), TB vaccine or X-ray clearance; and complete this CNA program.
+Licensing requirements: At least 16 years of age, valid picture ID and Social Security card; Live Scan (Background fingerprint clearance), TB vaccine or X-ray clearance; and complete this CNA program.

-After taking the certification test and passing to receive a certification as a Certified Nurse Assistant with the American Red Cross or Regional Testing School test site, the student will be issued a transcript, and diploma, if tuition is paid in full to the School.
-The certification test is not given by the school, but by the American Red Cross or Regional Testing School.
+After taking the certification test and passing to receive a certification as a Certified Nurse Assistant with the American Red Cross or Regional Testing Center test site, the student will be issued a transcript, and diploma, if tuition is paid in full to the School.
+The certification test is not given by the school, but by the American Red Cross or Regional Testing Center.
 The school cannot guarantee the certification.